Nerea Martí

-Nerea Martí (born 2 January 2002) is a Spanish racing driver.
+Nerea Martí Martí (born 2 January 2002) is a Spanish racing driver.
 She previously raced in GT CER Spanish Championship with BMW Promotion Motorsport, W Series and F1 Academy.

+Martí serves as a team ambassador for Andretti in Formula E.

 Career

 Karting

 Martí began karting aged nine through her father's rental kart track.
 Late in her karting career, she was contracted to Fórmula de Campeones in an attempt to step up into professional racing.

 Lower formulae

 Martí made her single-seater debut in Spanish Formula 4 in 2019, scoring a podium in her first event.
-A pair of seventh places late in the season would see her finish 16th in the standings and 2nd in the female trophy behind Belén García.
+A pair of seventh places late in the season would see her finish 16th in the standings and second in the female trophy behind Belén García.

 W Series

 Martí competing in the W Series in Austin, Texas in 2021.

 In 2020, Martí qualified for the second edition of the W Series, a Formula 3 championship exclusively for women.
 The season was eventually cancelled as a result of the COVID-19 pandemic, after which she opted to race in the Spanish Karting Championship, where she finished 8th in the KZ category.